spudan/Set-Lens-Metadata/README.md

-# Set Lens Metadata Plugin for Lightroom
+# Set Lens Metadata Plugin for Adobe Lightroom Classic

-This Lightroom Classic plugin allows you to set lens metadata (e.g. lens name, focal length, aperture) on XMP sidecar files – especially useful for images taken with vintage or manual lenses that lack proper EXIF data.
+**Set Lens Metadata** is a lightweight and user-friendly plugin for **Adobe Lightroom Classic**, designed to help photographers manually add or correct lens information in metadata — especially for **vintage lenses**, **manual focus lenses**, or **third-party lenses** that don’t write EXIF data.

+This plugin leverages the power of **ExifTool** to write metadata directly into XMP sidecar files.
+It's ideal for photographers who use manual lenses with adapters on mirrorless or DSLR cameras, where essential metadata like lens name, focal length, or aperture is missing.

 ## ⚠ Disclaimer